hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 ## Migrating from the Terraform Cloud SaaS

-If you are already a user of the Terraform Cloud SaaS (hereafter "the SaaS"), you may have workspaces that you want to migrate over to your new Private Terraform Enterprise installation.
+If you are already a user of the Terraform Cloud SaaS (hereafter "the SaaS"), you may have workspaces that you want to migrate over to your new Terraform Enterprise installation.

 These instructions assume Terraform 0.9 or greater.
 See [docs on legacy remote state](/docs/backends/legacy-0-8.html) for information on upgrading usage of remote state in prior versions of Terraform.

 ### Prerequisites

-Have a Terraform Cloud user API token ("Atlas token") handy for both Private Terraform Enterprise and the SaaS.
+Have a Terraform Cloud user API token ("Atlas token") handy for both Terraform Enterprise and the SaaS.
 The following examples will assume you have these stored in `PTFE_ATLAS_TOKEN` and `SAAS_ATLAS_TOKEN`, respectively.

 ### Step 1: Connect local config to SaaS